Plazas87/StockService/README.md

     ``make createdb``

-* Remove the database and volume (Only the first time):
+* Remove the database and volume:

     ``make removedb``